giulong/spectrum/docs/README.md

 ### Local environment

-The local environment doesn't have any additional properties, which means you need to configure it as an empty object like in the internal default you can see above:
+The local environment doesn't have any additional property, which means you need to configure it as an empty object like in the internal default you can see above:

 {% include copyCode.html %}